minimaldesign/mCSS/src/content/blog/what-is-mcss.md

 pubDate: 2024-06-18T16:00:00-07:00
 author: "Yann"
 tags: ["mCSS", "basics"]
-description: "mCSS is a minimal CSS framework for people who love CSS."
+description: "mCSS is full featured but light, opinionated but flexible, a pleasure to use but scalable.
+And you don't need to learn some weird pseudo CSS to use it.
+It's actual CSS…"
 ---

 ## mCSS philosophy